How to Make French Press Coffee

 French press is a full immersion method.
 The grounds sit in water for about four minutes.
 If the grind is too fine, it extracts too fast and turns bitter and muddy.
 A coarse grind slows it down, keeps things balanced, and helps prevent sludge in your cup.

-The first upgrade I’d suggest making is a good grinder.
+The first upgrade we suggest making is a good grinder.
 You want an even, consistent grind so you get even extraction.

 Step 3: Measure